A campus guide for the Concordia foodie

 Sir George Williams Campus (downtown)

-Cost savvy: vegan-friendly lunch and suppers that won’t put you back
+Cost savvy: vegan-friendly lunches and suppers that won’t put you back

 Have it your way: made-to-order pizza

-You can have it any way you want at the Green Beet Café, which has a make-your-own pizza station for delicious, custom dressed, oven baked pizzas to order.
+You can have it any way you want at the Green Beet Café in the Hall Café 4, which has a make-your-own pizza station for delicious, custom dressed, oven baked pizzas to order.

 Fill your topping bowl with a variety of veggies and meats, then hand it over to the café’s pizza maker who will bake your custom creation on site.